Sajanader/amman-python-401d2/data-structures-and-algorithms-python/data_structure/linked_list/README.md

 * The second one is resposible for checking if the data is exisiting in the linked list..
 * The third one is resposible for converting the linked list to string
 * The fourth one is responsible for insert berfore specific number a new node which has a value
-* * The fifth one is responsible for insert after specific number a new node which has a value
+* The fifth one is responsible for insert after specific number a new node which has a value
+* The sixth one is resposible for zip two lists to be one list.

 ## array-shift
 [whiteboard-image](https://miro.com/app/board/o9J_lcKGuvs=/)